Rutuja-Kelkar/digi_info/index.md

 To build a platform to bridge skill gap between what was taught in college and present industry requirements.

-**Factors that led me to work on this vision :**
+#### Factors that led me to work on this vision :
-  1. Personally, its was my last semester of engineering I had loads of time to experiment, think and        build something cool at home during pandemic.
+- Personally, its was my last semester of engineering I had loads of time to experiment, think and         build something cool at home during pandemic.
-  2. College system was quite frustrating, those long assignments / exams had no real world                  application nor was useful in the real world.
+- College system was quite frustrating, those long assignments / exams had no real world                   application nor was useful in the real world.
+Plus the syllabus was way too behind than the present     industry requirements.
+None of it was hands on/ project based learnig.
-  3. College killed the very defination of "learning" itself : they made students memory cards instead        of making them CPU's.
+- College killed the very defination of "learning" itself : they made students memory cards instead       of making them CPU's.
-  4. Most colleges were built on business models making student's their customers making "placements"         as key selling points.
+- Most colleges (not all) were built on business models making student's their customers and               "placements" as key selling point.
-  5. Colleges killed curiosity and experimental nature and made student's risk averse
+- Colleges killed curiosity and experimental nature and made student's risk averse.
-  6. Stay stuck in a system and think of survival all their life.
+- Stay stuck in a system and think of survival all their life.